eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 \note{This remote configuration supports Julia graphics to render within VS Code's plot pane.
 However, this "remote" visualisation option is only functional when plotting from a Julia instance launched as `Julia: Start REPL` from the Command Palette.
 Displaying a plot from a Julia instance launched from the remote terminal (which allows, e.g., to include custom options such as `ENV` variables or load modules) will fail.
 To work around this limitation, select `Julia: Connect external REPL` from the Command Palette and follow the prompted instructions.}

-\warn{The Remote-SSH setup is limited on Piz Daint because of a security issue, not allowing direct node execution nor supporting remote command execution which would be needed to correctly launch the Julia extension to allow for e.g. graphics redirection (more [here](https://user.cscs.ch/news/#23-10-2020-remote-vscode-configuration)).}

 ## Running Julia

 ### First steps